PUNXSUTAWNEY HISTORY + TRADITION

 - If Phil sees his shadow, he regards it as an omen of six more weeks of winter and returns to his hole; if not, spring is just around the corner.

 - The Groundhog Day celebration is similar to some ethnic cultures’ belief that animals awake from hibernation on specific dates.

-- Early Christians celebrated Candlemas Day, when the clergy blessed and distributed candles.
-Roman legions, during the conquest of the northern country, brought this tradition to the Germans, who picked it up and concluded that if the sun made an appearance on Candlemas Day, an animal (the hedgehog) would cast a shadow, thus predicting six more weeks of bad weather, which they interpolated as the length of the "Second Winter."
+- Early Christians celebrated Candlemas Day when the clergy blessed and distributed candles.
+Roman legions, during the conquest of the northern country, brought this tradition to the Germanic tribes who concluded that if the sun made an appearance on Candlemas Day, an animal (the hedgehog) would cast a shadow, and thus predicting six more weeks of bad weather, or the length of the "Second Winter."

 “PHAMOUS” PUNXSUTAWNEY PHIL

 - During Prohibition, Phil threatened to impose 60 weeks of winter on the community if he wasn't permitted a drink.